 There are many factors that influence the use, necessity, and placement of fences, including wildlife movement, property boundaries, public property uses and grazing management.
-American Prairie Reserve has taken two different approaches regarding fences on the Reserve and managing fences with wildlife in mind:
+American Prairie has taken two different approaches regarding fences on the Reserve and managing fences with wildlife in mind:

 - Remove fences that are dangerous to wildlife and/or not needed for management.

 - Replace necessary fences with wildlife-friendly fence that meet management objectives.